sarwesh2002/spotify-clone/README.md

-# 🎧 Spotify Clone
+# 🎧 Streamify – Music Streaming App

-A responsive front-end clone of the Spotify homepage built using **HTML**, **CSS**, and **JavaScript**.
+A responsive front-end inspired by the Spotify homepage built using **HTML**, **CSS**, and **JavaScript**.
 This project demonstrates my ability to recreate real-world user interfaces with clean layout, interactive elements, and mobile responsiveness.

 ---